-(left) Western part of the Forum; (centre) plinth decorated with the face of Medusa; (right) other relics
+(left) Western part of the Forum; (centre) plinth decorated with the face of Medusa; (right) other marbles

-The Forum was crossed by cardo maximus, the main north-south street of the town ending with a gate from which a road went north to Forum Iuli (Cividale) and Noricum (today's Austria).
+The Forum was crossed by cardo maximus, the main north-south street of the town ending with a gate from which a road went north to Forum Iulii (Cividale) and Noricum (today's Austria).
 Archaeologists have named it Iulia Augusta.
-Other important roads starting from/ending at Aquileia were Via Annia and Via Postumia which had a westward direction and reached Padua/Ravenna and Verona/Genoa and Via Gemina which went east to Tergeste, Istria and today's Slovenia.
+Other important roads starting from/ending at Aquileia were Via Annia and Via Postumia which had a westward direction and reached Padua/Ravenna and Verona/Genoa and Via Gemina which went east to Tergeste (Trieste), Istria and today's Slovenia.

 Capitals and reliefs in the eastern part of the Forum

 Archaeologists have found remains from different periods.
 Those which have been used for partially reconstructing the Forum and showing its decorations are mainly of the late IInd century AD, a period of wealth during which Roman towns were greatly embellished.
-Of particular interest is a number of plinths decorated with faces of Medusa and Jupiter Ammon, a deity with mixed Greek and Egyptian features.
+Of particular interest is a number of plinths decorated with faces of Medusa and Jupiter Ammon, a horned deity with mixed Greek and Egyptian features.
 Portraits of Medusa, the Gorgon killed by Perseus, can be seen in the decoration of other Roman towns and in particular at Leptis Magna.
+Other reliefs portraying Jupiter Ammon can be seen in Rome and Merida.
 The image used as background for this page shows another of these plinths.

 (above) Current excavations; (below) a slightly concave vineyard, the site of the Amphitheatre